Registered Cossacks

 Registered Cossacks became a military formation of the Commonwealth army beginning in 1572 soon after the Union of Lublin (1569), when most of the territory of modern Ukraine passed to the Crown of Poland.
 Registered Cossack formations were based on the Zaporozhian Cossacks who already lived on the lower reaches of the Dnieper River amidst the Pontic steppes as well as on self-defense formations within settlements in the region of modern Central and Southern Ukraine.

+Since the beginning of the Khmelnytsky Uprising of 1648, the majority of Registered Cossacks joined the rebels, contributing to early Polish defeats.
+The term "Registered Cossacks" largely went out of use after the 1660s, being replaced by the term Town Cossacks (Городові козаки) in the Cossack Hetmanate.